msetteducati/msetteducati.github.io/docs/resume.md

 * Previously worked on a .NET team doing full stack development deployed on Azure infrastructure

 Amount Small Business was previously known as Linear Financial Technologies and Fundation Group LLC.
-Now a part of Amount, my role has been carried through from Fundation, to Linear, to Amount Small Business.
+Now a part of Amount, my role has been carried through from Fundation, to Linear, to Amount.

 ### ![Verisk Analytics](/assets/images/verisk_icon.jpeg) Verisk Analytics